International roaming: How to save when you travel

 • Set a data limit: Android phones allow you to set a data limit in settings so you don't go over your allotment.

-• Track your daily data consumption: On iPhones, you can "reset usage data" before you put your phone in Airplane Mode on the flight there, so you can track how much data you've used each day and which apps are consuming data.
+• Track your daily data consumption: Remember to reset data usage before your flight.
+This will make it easier to track how much data you use each day and which apps are consuming the most.

-• Turn off any settings you don't need: This includes voicemail (which isn't usually covered) and MMS (which is almost never covered by roaming packs).
+• Turn off any settings you don't need: This includes voicemail (which isn't always covered) and MMS (which is almost never covered by roaming packs).

 Alice Clarke's headshot